-Before we go in and answer all the common questions about geo-blocking and geo-restricting, let me give a quick example of how geo-blocking works in real life.
+Before we go in and answer all the common questions about geoblocking and georestrictions, let me give a quick example of how geo-blocking works in real life.

 I am an American citizen who currently lives in Thailand.
 While I enjoy many things about the Thai culture, I admit that I still love listening to my favorite music and watching my favorite shows from back home.

-- Geo-Blocking: When I open up Pandora, a popular music streaming app for which I am a paying subscriber, I receive a message telling me “Pandora is unavailable in this country…” I am being blocked from listening to content I have paid for because of my location in Thailand.
+- GeoBlocking: When I open up Pandora, a popular music streaming app for which I am a paying subscriber, I receive a message telling me “Pandora is unavailable in this country…” I was blocked from listening to content I paid for because of my location in Thailand.

-- Geo-Restricting: When I open up Netflix in Thailand, although most of the content is the same, a few of my favorite shows are not available like they are in the U.S. I am being restricted from watching certain shows and movies, despite being a paying subscriber, because I am located in Thailand.
+- Geo-Restriction: When I open up Netflix in Thailand, although most of the content is the same, a few of my favorite shows are not available like they are in the U.S. I was restricted from watching certain shows and movies, despite being a paying subscriber, because I am located in Thailand.

 Note: Some of the links in this article may be affiliate links, which means that at no extra cost to you, I may be compensated if you choose to use the services mentioned.
 I only share what I use personally, though, and I appreciate your support of this free website!

 Streaming services like Netflix, Hulu, Pandora, and many others license the content that they offer for streaming online.
-These licensing agreements dictate exactly which parts of the world the content may be streamed.
+These licensing agreements dictate exactly where in the world content can be streamed.

 In the end, it’s really all about the money.

-Media producers (movie studios, music labels, etc.) can charge more for these licensing agreements based on the size of the available audience.
-More countries equals more money.
+Media producers (movie studios, music labels, etc.) can charge more for licensing based on the size of the available audience.

 However, the Netflix and Pandoras know exactly where certain types of content are popular in the world and are only willing to pay for territories that will benefit from the content.